Designing Your Own Dramatic Annual Container Garden

 The Spiller is the plant that spills over and down the edge of a pot and covers up hard lines on the rim, creating a more naturalistic and established look.
 Think of it as the train of a wedding gown that adds a touch of elegance.
 Silver Falls Dichondra, Creeping Jenny and Petunias are all great choices that we have here at Michler’s.

 The Filler is what ties and anchors all the other plant elements together.
 It adds the body and weight to a planter and often has the most colorful options - so here is where your inner artist can really come out and play.
 For bright color we love Zinnias, Salvias and Ageratum.
-If you’re looking for a more classic look, you really can’t go wrong with Rocky Mountain White Geraniums.
+If you’re looking for a more classic look you'll want Rocky Mountain White Geraniums.

 The last element is to plant what you love!
 You really can’t go wrong with a design that says, “This is what I love”.
 If you’re still nervous about doing it on your own, come to Michler’s and we would be happy to help you with your selections.